tonai/jquery-contenttoggle/README.md

-# jquery-contenttoggle v0.1.0
+# jquery-contenttoggle v0.1.1

-A jQuery plugin for managing various form of content toggling.
+A jQuery plugin for managing various kind of content toggling.

+This librairy help you create cross-plateform and accessible (in the meaning of the W3C) content that can be shown and hidden with triggers.

 Usage examples :
 * Menu
 * Tabs
-* FAQ
+* Accordion
 * ...